 The following States have marketplace facilitator tax legislation in place - links below as referenced in Amazon help and customer service, HERE:

 In these states (with very few exceptions), Amazon collects and remits sales tax to the State on the seller’s behalf.
-Whilst this might seem great on the surface, it increases the risk of being audited by the State, and doesn’t really do much to help most sellers.
+While this might seem great on the surface, it increases the risk of being audited by the State, and doesn’t really do much to help most sellers.

 Why is that?